AniShahoyan/Analyzing-and-Visualizing-Global-COVID-19-Vaccine-Data/README.md

 # Analyzing-and-Visualizing-Global-COVID-19-Vaccine-Data
 A data analysis and visualization project using Python’s Pandas and Matplotlib libraries to study global COVID-19 vaccination progress.
+The dataset analyzed to calculate vaccination rates, identify the top 5 countries by vaccination coverage, and track global daily trends.
+Visualizations include a bar chart of top vaccination rates, a line graph of global daily vaccinations over time, and a pie chart of total vaccinations by world region.